Humanities, Society and Culture: Politics and Society

-Seminar on Vaclav Havel: Theatre Politics and Dissent
+Seminar on Vaclav Havel: Theater Politics and Dissent

 For more information on the modular structure and the study program, please contact our admissions team at firstname.lastname@example.org.

-Graduates of the B.A. in Humanities and Social Sciences: Politics and Society can expect to:
+Graduates of the B.A. in Humanities, Society and Culture: Politics and Society can expect to:

 - Demonstrate broad knowledge of ideas & issues across the fields of art, literature, film, philosophy, religion, history, politics & sociology, anthropology, and psychology; demonstrate a broad knowledge of the theories, methods, and concepts in these areas.